What does comfort feel like to you? When you need comfort, do you make yourself a priority? Or, do you tend to distract yourself?

 Life is a mix of ups and downs.
 If we fail to tend to the relationship we have with ourselves, the inner-battle we have within us, easily becomes the most tumultuous part of our human journey.

 Making the relationship we have with ourselves a priority, is not narcissistic.
-On the contrary, investing in our well-being, helps us become “well beings”.
-When we lack self-awareness, or deny ourselves the comfort and care we need, that’s when we become the worst version of ourselves.
+On the contrary, investing in our well-being, helps us become well beings.
+When we lack self-awareness, or deny ourselves the comfort and care we need, that’s when we become the unhappiest version of ourselves.

 When we turn our back on ourselves, we create a disconnect.
 That disconnect is what leads to the tendency to: act out, over-react, blame others, fall into the notion that life is terrible or hard, worry incessantly about things out of our control, believe others are out to get us, and basically lose faith in the magic of life itself.

-When we don’t deal with our shit as it comes up, we become the people who others don’t want to be around.
-There is no need to become the high maintenance friend, or pain in the ass relative who lives for being a martyr.
-Expecting other people to fix us, make us happy, or deal with our unresolved inner turmoil, is extremely selfish, and more than a tad narcissistic, if you ask me.
+When we don’t take initiative to care for ourselves, we become the people who others don’t want to be around.
+There is no need to become the high maintenance friend, or needy relative who lives for being a martyr.
+Expecting other people to fix us, make us happy, or deal with our unresolved inner turmoil, is actually quite selfish.

 It’s important to care about the relationship we have with ourselves, period.
 It’s essential to appoint ourselves the curators of our happiness, instead of expecting others to fulfill that role.
 Let’s lay to rest, once and for all, the confused notion that self-care is selfish.